-- 10.15.
+- 10.14.
 Whilst short sighting distances may provide insufficient warning time for a crossing user to traverse the railway safely using a vision alone, there are also known risks associated with long sighting distances.
-Human factors research shows that people find it difficult to contextualise the speed of large objects.
+Research into Human Factors shows that people find it difficult to contextualise the speed of large objects.
 A long sighting distance, and therefore an excessive warning time, can have a detrimental impact on risk because people are susceptible to underestimating train speeds.
-This can result in people making a decision to cross at the wrong time. - 10.16.
+This can result in people making a decision to cross at the wrong time. - 10.15.
 Users often think they have longer to cross than they actually have.
 They may commit themselves to crossing, when seeing or hearing a train a considerable distance away, believing it is travelling at a slow speed.
 They then realise the train is travelling much faster than first thought, meaning they have minimal or insufficient time to get clear.
-This is the scenario which we believe was the cause of a recent fatality at Grimston Lane Footpath Crossing where an elderly gentleman and regular user of that crossing acknowledged the train's horn but continued to cross with the misapprehension he had sufficient time.
+This is the scenario which we believe was the cause of a recent fatality at Grimston Lane Footpath Crossing where an elderly gentleman and regular user of that crossing acknowledged the train's horn but continued to cross with the misapprehension he had sufficient time to do so safely.